ryszard/sds011/README.md

 Depending on the version of your Pi, you may need to add `GOARM=6`.

-The binary will output something like this:
+The output will look something like this:

 ```
+pi@raspberrypi ~ $ ./sds011
 2017-02-24T11:01:51Z	3.4	3.8
 2017-02-24T11:01:54Z	3.4	3.8
 2017-02-24T11:01:55Z	3.4	3.8